vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-7-DevSecOps-Security/01-devsecops-and-keyvault.md

 ---

+## Common Pitfalls & Expert Tips

+- **Service Principal client secrets with no expiry, or long expiry, never rotated.** A forgotten SP secret from 2 years ago with Contributor rights on production is a classic finding in security audits — set short expiries and track rotation, or move to Workload Identity Federation (no secret at all).
+- **Granting `Contributor` (or worse, `Owner`) at the subscription level to a pipeline's Service Connection "to keep things simple."** Violates least privilege badly — scope service connections to the specific resource group(s) a given pipeline actually needs to touch.
+- **Treating `npm audit`/dependency scanning as a one-time setup instead of a continuously enforced gate.** New CVEs are discovered in already-shipped dependencies constantly — a scan only run once at pipeline creation misses everything discovered afterward.
+It needs to run on every build.
+- **Masking secrets in logs (`$(SecretVar)`) but then echoing them indirectly** (e.g., writing them to a file and `cat`-ing the file, or interpolating them into a shell command that gets logged) — Azure Pipelines' log masking is string-match based and easy to accidentally bypass.
+- **SAST-only security strategy with no DAST or dependency scanning.** SAST (static analysis of your own code) misses vulnerabilities in third-party dependencies and runtime-only issues (like misconfigured headers) — a mature pipeline layers SAST + dependency scanning + secret scanning + (for critical apps) DAST.

+---

 ## Practical Exercise ✅
 1. Create an Azure Key Vault and add 3 secrets (DB password, API key, JWT secret).
 2. Link the Key Vault to an Azure DevOps Variable Group.
 3. Use a secret in a pipeline step via the Variable Group (verify it appears masked in logs).
 4. Add the `npm audit` step to your CI pipeline.
 Fix any HIGH vulnerabilities it finds.
 5. Create a Service Principal and use it to set up a Service Connection in Azure DevOps.

+---

+## Expert Interview Q&A

+**Q: Service Principal vs Managed Identity vs Workload Identity Federation — when do you use each, precisely?**
+Service Principal: a non-human Azure AD identity authenticated with a client secret or certificate — used when a system *outside* Azure (like an on-prem app, or historically, Azure DevOps) needs to authenticate to Azure APIs; requires managing secret rotation.
+Managed Identity: for an Azure *resource* (VM, App Service, Function) to authenticate to other Azure services with zero stored credentials — Azure handles the credential lifecycle entirely, but it only works from within Azure resources.
+Workload Identity Federation: lets an external system (like Azure DevOps or GitHub Actions) exchange its own short-lived OIDC token for Azure access *without* any stored secret at all — the current best-practice replacement for Service Principal client secrets in CI/CD pipelines.

+**Q: Why is a Managed Identity not usable for Azure DevOps pipeline authentication to Azure?**
+Managed Identity is bound to the lifecycle and identity of a specific Azure *resource* — the pipeline agent itself isn't an Azure resource you control in that way (Microsoft-hosted agents are ephemeral, shared infrastructure).
+Pipelines need either a Service Principal (with a stored secret/cert) or Workload Identity Federation (token exchange, no stored secret) to authenticate outward to Azure.

+**Q: Your organization wants to eliminate long-lived secrets from CI/CD entirely.
+What's the modern approach?**
+Workload Identity Federation (OIDC-based).
+Instead of storing a Service Principal's client secret in Azure DevOps, you configure a federated credential on the Azure AD App Registration that trusts tokens issued by Azure DevOps for a specific pipeline/service connection.
+At runtime, Azure DevOps presents a short-lived, cryptographically verifiable OIDC token; Azure AD exchanges it for a short-lived access token.
+No secret is ever stored, so there's nothing to leak or rotate.

+**Q: What's the risk of granting a pipeline's service connection `Contributor` access at the subscription level instead of a specific resource group?**
+It violates least privilege — if that pipeline (or its stored credentials) is ever compromised, the blast radius is the entire subscription rather than one resource group.
+It also makes it harder to reason about "what can this pipeline actually touch" during a security review.
+Scope service connections as narrowly as the pipeline's actual deployment target requires.